oist/optinist/docs/gui/workflow.md

     <img width="400px" src="../_static/workflow/csv_transpose.png" alt="CSV transpose" />
     </p>

-    eta, cca, correlation, cross_correlation, granger, glm, lda, and svm assume the input neural data shape is frames x cells matrix.
+    ETA, CCA, correlation, cross_correlation, granger, GLM, LDA, and SVM assume the input neural data shape is frames x cells matrix.
     Because the output of CaImAn and Suite2P on the pipeline is cell x frames, the default setting for neural data for these analyses is set to transpose.

-    Pca and tsne can be done in either direction depending on your purpose.
+    PCA and TSNE can be done in either direction depending on your purpose.
     The function assumes their input to be samples x features.

   * set_header

-    If your csv data has header, check this box.
+    If your CSV data has header, check this box.
     Set the header index to your data's header row. (**first row is 0**) The data below the header row will be used as the data.